inkarkat/vim-ArgsAndMore/README.md

                             quickfix list.

     :[range]ArgdoWrite[!] {cmd}
-                            Execute {cmd} in each buffer in the argument list and automatically persist any changes (:update).
+                            Execute {cmd} in each modifiable buffer in the argument list and automatically persist any changes (:update).
     :[range]ArgdoConfirmWrite[!] {cmd}
                             Like :ArgdoWrite, but confirm each write, allowing to review the automatically applied changes of {cmd}